About the Conference

 The first panel, “Reflections and Outlook from Former U.S. Ambassadors”, dove into the political ties and diplomatic relations between the two countries, and was chaired by Lanhee Chen, Former Policy Director to Mitt Romney, Fellow at the Hoover Institution and C100 member, with Ambassador Craig Allen, President, USCBC; Ambassador Max S. Baucus, Co-Founder, Baucus Group LLC; and Ambassador J. Stapleton Roy, Founding Director Emeritus, Kissinger Institute on China and the United States.
 The panelists agreed that the focus should be on collaboration and progress rather than ideological issues which are inherent across different cultures and systems.

-Peter Young, President & Managing Director, Young & Partners and C100 member chaired the second panel, “The Rise of China Biopharma: Opportunity, Threat or Both?”, which featured industry leaders Helen Chen, Greater China Managing Director, L.E.K.
+Peter Young, President & Managing Director, Young & Partners and Committee of 100 member chaired the second panel, “The Rise of China Biopharma: Opportunity, Threat or Both?”, which featured industry leaders Helen Chen, Greater China Managing Director, L.E.K.
 Consulting; Stephen P. Spielberg, Former Deputy Commissioner for Medical Products, U.S. FDA and Young & Partners Senior Advisor; and Xiaoqiang Yan, CEO & CSO, Generon (Shanghai) Corporation Ltd. The panel discussed the rapid rise of the Chinese Biopharma industry and the impact that this development will have on the global pharmaceutical industry.
 The panel highlighted China’s emergence as a new drug innovation center.

 Next, Richard Lui, MSNBC and NBC Anchor, chaired a panel entitled “Fintech or Techfin?
 What’s Next for Global Financial Services” and hosted experts Thomas J. McInerney, President & CEO, Genworth Financial; Vincenzo La Ruffa, Partner, Aquiline Capital Partners; and Ken Xie, Founder, Chairman of the Board & CEO, Fortinet and C100 member.
 McInerney spoke about development of various insurance and retirement products in China alongside their potential future parent, China Oceanwide.
 Speaking about where they can invest in better fintech products together, he said, “I think China, just because it is a more mobile savvy consumer base, that a lot of [investment] will go into those types of delivery mechanisms.”